Last Updated on

 - keeping her mistress abreast of activities and personages at court.

 A woman may have been able to select her own ladies.
-However, even when she seemingly had free choice, her choices were usually heavily influenced by those around her, including her husband, parents, and even the king (or his ministers).
+However, even when she seemingly had free choice, her choices were usually heavily influenced by those around her.
+This included her husband, parents, and even the king (or his ministers).

-Notable ladies-in-waiting include Anne Boleyn (to Queen Katherine of Aragon), Jane Seymour (to Queen Anne Boleyn), and Catherine Howard (to Anne of Cleves) – all of whom became Queen Consort to Henry VIII.
+Notable ladies-in-waiting include Anne Boleyn (to Queen Katherine of Aragon), Jane Seymour (to Queen Anne Boleyn), and Catherine Howard (to Anne of Cleves).
+Interestingly, all became Queen Consort to Henry VIII.

 A lady’s companion was similar to a lady-in-waiting, but it was always a paid position.
-She was considered higher in status than the lady’s maid.
-A lady’s companion was not regarded as a servant, and lived in the family’s quarters rather than with the servants.
+She was not regarded as a servant and, therefore, was considered higher in status than the lady’s maid.
+She also lived in the family’s quarters, rather than with the servants.

 The woman employed as a companion would be someone of high social standing, similar to that of her mistress.
 However, she needed the financial benefits of a paying position.

 Until around the mid-20th century, many upper- and middle-class women spent a lot of time at home, so a lady’s companion was employed to provide conversation and company.
 She would also help with entertaining guests and give directions to servants, just as the lady of the house would.

 The lady’s companion has become obsolete in most developed countries, as women no longer spend their day at home.
 Also, the work opportunities that emerged for women during both world wars gave them far more employment choices.

 Maids of honour were junior, and often younger, attendants of a queen in royal households, especially those of England and later of the United Kingdom.
 A maid of honour would be a maiden (that is, unmarried) and the role was in preparation of eventually being a lady-in-waiting.